Last Updated on March 6, 2021 by Bill Allen

-A barspoon is handy for stirring Martinis as well as for layering drinks.
-They are extra long for taller glasses and usually have a spiral in the center.
+At the top of the handle (on most quality barspoons) is a disc called a “muddler,” used to muddle or crush pieces of fruit, herbs or sugar cubes.
 You can layer drinks by either softly pouring onto the spoon or by pouring down the spiral.
 It’s quite a feat getting layering right, and a spoon will really help.

 Although any blender that can crush ice can do in a pinch, a heavy-duty one like a Ninja blender works the best for slushing ice and frozen fruit when it comes to making drinks and cocktails.
 This is a requirement for all successful bars especially ones that serve frozen Margaritas and frozen Daiquiris, although I personally rather use a frozen margarita machine as they don’t add water to the drink like blending ice does.

 These metal openers are made for speed.
 They’re super cheap and a good one will last many lifetimes.
 So don’t skimp!
 Personally I love the heavier weight of a good bottle opener.
 And you can always get one with your favorite beer label on them.
 When I had my bar the beer distributors would give them to us for free.
 So if you have a friend in the biz, ask them, I’m sure they have a few extras.
 Great for beer or anything bottled like wine coolers.